Teamworksapp/smartabaseR/README.md

 stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)
 <!-- badges: end -->

-`smartabaseR` is an R package that lets you connect R to Smartabase.
-At its core, `smartabaseR` acts as a wrapper for the Smartabase API.
+`smartabaseR` is an R package that lets you connect R to Teamworks AMS (formerly known as Smartabase).
+At its core, `smartabaseR` acts as a wrapper for the Teamworks AMS API (formerly known as the Smartabase API).

-`sb_get_event()` returns a flat export of your Smartabase data.
+`sb_get_event()` returns a flat export of your Teamworks AMS data.
 From there you can leverage R’s rich data wrangling, statistics and machine learning capabilities.